DaveBenham/VenomModules/README.md

 ## VCA MIX 4
 ![VCA Mix 4 module image](doc/VCAMix4.png)
 A compact polyphonic VCA, mixer, attenuator, inverter, amplifier, and/or offset suitable for both audio and CV.
+The module includes options for bipolar VCA (ring mod), hard or soft clipping, and DC offset removal.
+Module functionality can be extended by a set of [Mix Expanders](#mix-expanders).

 ### General Operation
 There are four numbered inputs, each of which can be attenuated, inverted, and/or amplified by a level knob and CV input.
 Each modulated input can then be output to a dedicated numbered channel outupt and/or the modulated inputs can be summed to create a mix.
 There is also a 5th chain input, without modulation, that can be added to the mix.
 The mix can also be attenuated, inverted, and/or amplified by a mix level knob and CV input.
 Finally there are options to hard or soft clip the mix and/or remove DC offset, before sending the final mix to the Mix output.
 Oversampling is available for soft clipping to control any aliasing that might be introduced.
 The VCAs can be configured to have a linear or exponential response, and they can be unipolar or bipolar.
 Audio rate CV is supported so the VCA MIX 4 can do amplitude or ring modulation.